Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-01-variables.md

     }
 ```

-What this means is that the variable **i** will exist in the for loop but when it terminates the variable goes awy.
+What this means is that the variable **i** will exist in the for loop, but when it terminates, the variable goes away.

-Did you notice the difference between create a variable like myFavoriteNumber compared to myFavoriteColor.
-The first one contained a number while the second contains a string.
-This is important when declaring a number you do not need double-quotes **""** while if you declare a string, it needs to be in double-quotes.
+Did you notice the difference between creating a variable like myFavoriteNumber compared to myFavoriteColor?
+The first one contains a number while the second contains a string.
+These differences are important to understand.
+When declaring a number, you do not need double-quotes **""**.
+Conversely, if you declare a string, it needs to be in double-quotes.

 ```html
     var name = "John Cena";